go-imports-organizer/gio/README.md

 * [Configuration](#configuration)

 # <a name='summary'></a>Summary
-`gio` is a fully customizable Go imports organizer.
-The configuration is project based and is stored in a `gio.yaml` file in the root of your module's project folder alongside the `go.mod` file.
-For consistency the `gio.yaml` file should be committed to your projects vcs.
+`goio` is a fully customizable Go imports organizer.
+The configuration is project based and is stored in a `goio.yaml` file in the root of your module's project folder alongside the `go.mod` file.
+For consistency the `goio.yaml` file should be committed to your projects vcs.

 # <a name='installation'></a>Installation

 ## Command Line Tool

 ```
-  $ go install github.com/go-imports-organizer/gio@latest
+  $ go install github.com/go-imports-organizer/goio@latest
 ```

 ## Go project configuration

 ### Example scripts/tools.go file
-This file will ensure that the `github.com/go-imports-organizer/gio` repo is vendored into your project.
+This file will ensure that the `github.com/go-imports-organizer/goio` repo is vendored into your project.
 ```
 //go:build tools
 // +build tools